310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Tetora %}
 Morning!
 Wazzup! ☆

 Oooh?
-Midori-kun, talking to a classmate that isn’t me?
+Midori-kun, talking to a classmate that’s not me?
 You don’t see that every day.
 {% endbubble %}

 {% bubble Midori %}